The Unpopular Listing Detail This Realtor Says Is a Secret Opportunity to Boost Value

 While Iwersen works plenty with sellers, listing and staging their spaces, she’s got a soft spot for first-time buyers trying to navigate a hot market.
 “I feel like their big sister,” she says.
 “I want to help them, because it’s scary and overwhelming and there’s a lot [to do] in a short amount of time.”
 Her experience working in a very visual, creative industry for so long comes in handy when she needs to help nervous buyers see the potential.
 “Pairing this with my real-estate knowledge, we’re able to make decisions that will save or make them money,” explains Iwersen.
 Whether you’re navigating booming Denver or thinking of putting down roots in bustling Salt Lake City, we asked Iwersen for her tips for getting through it all stress-free.

-Consider Living With—Wait for It—One Bathroom
+Consider Living With—Wait for It—A House with One Bathroom

 We know what you’re thinking: deal breaker.
 But let Iwersen help you see the potential.
 “A lot of older homes still have just one bathroom, which can deter a lot of buyers,” she notes.
 “But if you can live with that for a minute while you add a second, you’ve instantly increased the value and marketability next time around.”
 Still, the thing to ask yourself before you commit to a total fixer-upper is, will the other houses in my neighborhood keep (or appreciate in) value over time?
 “It doesn’t matter how much you put into a house if the houses next to it aren’t as nice or worth as much,” Iwersen points out.